ktaylor63/southeast/site/content/faq/frecklebelly-madtom-proposed-listing-4d-rule-and-critical-habitat-frequently-asked-questions.md

 The Service prepared a Species Status Assessment, a comprehensive compilation of the best available scientific and commercial information, which was then peer reviewed.
 We determined that listing the frecklebelly madtom as an endangered or a threatened species throughout all or a significant portion of its entire range is not warranted.
 However, we found the Upper Coosa River representation unit of the frecklebelly madtom discrete and significant under the DPS policy.
 After determining this, the Service then evaluated the status of the Upper Coosa River DPS and found that listing is warranted in Georgia and Tennessee.
 Accordingly, we are proposing to list the Upper Coosa River DPS of the frecklebelly madtom as a threatened species.

-Q: What is the proposed critical habitat designation for the frecklebelly madtom?
+## What is the proposed critical habitat designation for the frecklebelly madtom?

 The proposed critical habitat designation for the Upper Coosa River DPS of the frecklebelly madtom consists of 134 stream miles of occupied habitat in two units in Georgia and Tennessee.
 Proposed critical habitat does not include riparian areas, only instream habitat to the high water mark.
 Unit 1 consists of 51.5 stream miles of the Conasauga River beginning from the mouth of Coahulla Creek on the border between Whitfield and Murray counties, Georgia, continuing upstream to the mouth of Graham Branch in Polk County, Tennessee.
 Unit 2 consists of 82.5 stream miles of the Etowah River, beginning at its confluence with Shoal Creek in Cherokee County, Georgia, continuing upstream to 0.5 miles upstream of where the Etowah River crosses Jay Bridge Road in Lumpkin County, Georgia.
 Both units are occupied by the species and contain most of the physical or biological features essential to its conservation.